-As specialists in the field of grit blasting, we primarily deal with concrete, steel and timber but our highly trained staff also specialise in the cleaning of brick and stone and use state-of-the-art methods and technology to provide a wide range of abrasive blasting solutions to our industrial clients.
+Specialists in the field of grit blasting, we deal with concrete, steel and timber with our highly trained staff also experts in the cleaning of brick and stone using state-of-the-art methods and technology to provide a wide range of abrasive blasting solutions to our industrial clients.
 From heavy grit and high-pressure for the tough jobs to ultra-fine for the most delicate surfaces, we have the right knowledge, tools and equipment for your project.

 Our trained and certified blasters and applicators are experienced in all facets of the use and application of blasting and painting equipment and materials and have successfully completed many major projects throughout the state.
 We currently use four standard types of media for blasting:

 - Steel Grit is a cost effective general purpose media typically used for steel fabrications, gates railings, castings and cast iron.
 Structural steel for all civil, mining and construction applications can be blasted professionally using garnet steel shot/grit abrasives or 40000 PSI water to prep for any form of coating you may need.
 Grit blasting comprises a mild iron abrasive and is best suited for the removal of surface contaminants, light rust, edge burrs and coating from most types of metal, including aluminium, cast iron and mild steel, as well as concrete and timber.

 - Garnet is available in various grades, is used on steel or at a low pressure for more delicate items or jobs which require a smoother finish, including concrete etching as well as general blasting work.

 - Soda ash blasting is available for surface cleaning without creating a profile.